-Commissioner Archer expressed concern regarding the language that another member of the employee's staff or another department supervisor could review specifications.
+Commissioner Archer expressed concern about another member of the employee's staff or another department supervisor could review specifications.
 She said that it could be problematic when another staff member was the employee's subordinate.

 Ms. Rogers said that the recommendation could be edited and reviewed further.